Skip to main content

 Let's talk about ribbons and fibres and washi tape.

-There is no "right" way to store your ribbons and fibre.
+There is no "right" way to store your ribbons, fibre and washi tape.
 The most important factor is that the system works for YOU.
 First, let's make some S.P.A.C.E.

 SORT

-Gather together all of your ribbons and fiber, and sort them into piles: KEEP, TOSS, SELL, DONATE.
+Gather together all of your ribbons, fiber and washi tape and sort them into piles: KEEP, TOSS, SELL, DONATE.

 PURGE